shareish/shareish/README.md

 > docker-compose up -d
 ```

-If you later need to update Shareish to latest version, download the latest zip files and run again the Docker build and up commands.
+If you want to update Shareish to latest version, download the latest zip files and run again the Docker build and up commands.
 The Docker volumes are kept so the data inserted in your database will be conserved.